 At one level, of course, this is true.

-Adult Children Secrets of Dysfunctional Families: The Secrets of Dysfunctional FamiliesHealth Communications #ad - Adult Children Secrets of Dysfunctional Families: The Secrets of Dysfunctional Families #ad - It is estimated that as many as 34 million people grew up in alcoholic homes.
+Adult Children Secrets of Dysfunctional Families: The Secrets of Dysfunctional FamiliesHealth Communications #ad - It is estimated that as many as 34 million people grew up in alcoholic homes.
 But what about the rest of us? what about families that had no alcoholism, workaholism, plus all the other personality traits that can produce a family system much like an alcoholic one?
 Countless millions of us struggle with these kinds of dysfunctions every day, compulsive overeating, problems in expressing feelings, depression, intimacy problems, but did have perfectionism, and until very recently we struggled alone.

 Pulling together both theory and clinical practice, John and Linda Friel provide a readable explanation of what happened to us and how we can rectify it.